AVEVA/CONNECT-data-services-developer-docs/content/communities/community-accept-invitation.md

   When the administrative tenant confirms your tenant, you receive a notification email.

-1. After your tenant is confirmed for the community, select **Details** to setup Community Administrators and Community Members for your tenant.
+1. After your tenant is confirmed for the community, select **Details** to set up Community Administrators and Community Members for your tenant.

   ![community details](images/community-details.png)